 B. Application process

-(if the PDF is not downloaded automatically, then right click on the new page and selected “save as….”).
+(if the PDF does not open and is not downloaded automatically, then right click on the new page and selected “save as….”).

 An acknowledgement of receipt is sent by the Foundation team after receiving your application.